cpdavd Service Replaces CCS Plugin

 Note:

-• In the above file path examples, user is the cPanel username, webmail_user is the webmail user, and collection is the calendar or address book.
+• In the above file path examples, user is the cPanel username and webmail_user is the Webmail user.

 • During the migration process, if the system cannot map a record to an existing user, it saves the data in the /var/cpanel/saved_dav directory.